DjamboOfficial/boxi/README.md

 ## Artist 10: Claire Thompson

 - **Country of Origin:** Canada
-- **Biography:** Kaitlyn Thompson is an innovative glass artist from Vancouver, Canada.
+- **Biography:** Claire Thompson is an innovative glass artist from Vancouver, Canada.
 With a passion for experimentation and creativity, she pushes the boundaries of glass art, creating stunning pieces admired for their beauty and craftsmanship.

 **Product Descriptions:**